Lynching of George Hughes: The trial, the lynching, the looting

 Two youths set the building on fire by throwing gasoline into an office, around 2:30 pm; it quickly spread and the officials were evacuated with ladders.
 Hughes, it was reported, asked the deputies that guarded him to leave him in the vault ("a huge two-story vault of steel and concrete"); he could not be rescued by Rangers because of the fire, and outside, the mob cut the water hoses and prevented the firemen from acting.
 The mob drove a small militia away to get to the fireproof vault, which was, by 4 pm, the only thing left standing, besides the walls of the courthouse.
 Governor Dan Moody had sent the National Guard, but the mob engaged in a "pitched battle" with them around 6:30 pm; a rumor had spread that Hamer was ordered not to shoot, and the Guard was pushed back.
 By midnight, members of the mob, using dynamite and acetylene torches, had opened the jail.
-Hughes was dead, and the mob pulled his body from the vault and, behind a car, they dragged him to the Black business section of Sherman, where they hung him from a tree in front of a drugstore, and lit a fire under him, using material looted from the store.
+Hughes was dead, and the mob pulled his body from the vault and, behind a car, they dragged him to the Black business section of Sherman, where they hanged him from a tree in front of a drugstore, and lit a fire under him, using material looted from the store.
 The crowd numbered over 5,000.

 The mob then started burning other businesses besides the drugstore, all the while preventing firemen from doing their job.
 A White man saved a block of Black-owned buildings by claiming they were his; a number of Black citizens defended their property, including a local doctor armed with no more than a shotgun.
 The following morning, May 10, the majority of the Black-owned businesses in Sherman (including the office of Civil Rights lawyer William J. Durham), and one residential building, had been burned.
 The militia returned and cut down Hughes's body, but the town's two Black undertakers' businesses had been burned.
 A White undertaker buried Hughes's body that same morning, in an unmarked grave at the county farm.